 Once you have the variable defined, it will show up in the autocomplete as you type.
 Start typing the name of the variable, then press Enter to insert it into the start of the URL.

 And that's it!
 You have now learned the basics on environments.
 Now, you can reference the same variable in multiple requests and, if you need to change it, have the ability to modify it in a single place.

-	Environment are more powerful then this!
-Check out the Docs to learn more
+Environments are even more powerful than this!
+Check out the Docs to learn more.

 Now that you know how to create and send a basic HTTP request, head over to the Features Documentation to see what else is possible.